arunbasillal/Auto-Image-Attributes-From-Filename-With-Bulk-Updater/readme.txt

 = 2.0 =
 * Date: 18.June.2021
+* Tested with WordPress 5.7.2.
 * UI Enhancement: Changed order of `General Settings` to match the order in `Media Library`.
 * UI Enhancement: Changed the word `attached` to `uploaded` in `If image is not attached to a post, image filename will be used instead` for better clarity.
-* I18n: More strings are now translation ready, thanks to [@alexclassroom](https://profiles.wordpress.org/alexclassroom/)
+* I18n: More strings are now translation ready, thanks to [@alexclassroom](https://profiles.wordpress.org/alexclassroom/).

 = 1.6 =
 * Date: 06.January.2019